Settings¶

 )

-Key Pipeline Settings¶
+Key Crawler Settings¶

-| Field | Recommended for Pipeline | Purpose |
+| Field | Recommended for Crawler | Purpose |

 |---|---|---|

-link_extraction_limit | 50-200 | Controls total pages crawled in pipeline |
+link_extraction_limit | 50-200 | Controls total pages crawled in Crawler |

 include_link_patterns | Strongly recommended | Scope crawling to relevant sections |